World Savings and Retail Banks Institute: History

 The International Savings Banks Institute was again relocated in 1969, this time to Geneva where it remained until 1994 when it was dissolved.
 In its place, a newly created World Savings Banks Institute (WSBI) was established in Brussels on 9 June 1994.
-Since then they have changed their name to the World Savings and Retail Banking Institute and European Savings and Retail Banking Group (WSBI-ESBG), and continue to operate under a common secretariat located in Brussels.
+Since then they have changed their name to the World Savings and Retail Banking Institute and the European Savings and Retail Banking Group (WSBI-ESBG), and continue to operate under a common secretariat located in Brussels.